reiniergs/polyfill-service/api/README.md

 @Autowired
 PolyfillService polyfillService;
 ...
-// fetch with a user agent string and an optional query config object and String output = polyfillService.getPolyfillsSource(userAgentString, query);
+// fetch with a user agent string and an optional query config object
+// without query object, it will load all the polyfills, filtered by the user agent string String output = polyfillService.getPolyfillsSource(userAgentString);
 ```